ben-xD/macOS-big-sur-u7-10700K-AMD-RX-5700XT-MSI-Z490-GAMING-PLUS/README.md

 # Introduction

-Use OpenCore to install macOS Big Sur afresh.
-No macOS Catalina needed.
+Use OpenCore to install macOS Big Sur.
+> They said we couldn't use XFX graphics cards.
+They said we couldn't use MSI's motherboards. **You can.**

 ## Warning
 **Don't copy this EFI**, but use it as reference.
 Its probably best you go the "hard way": compile your own ACPI files.
 I first chose the easy way (prebult SSDTs), and I would say that is harder than the hard way/ [manually creating SSDTs](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-long.html).

 ## Specs and prices:

-> They said we couldn't use XFX graphics cards.
-They said we couldn't use MSI's motherboards. **You can.**

 **Total:** £1,337

-- £342 Intel Core i7-10700K Unlocked Processor
+- £342: Intel Core i7-10700K Unlocked Processor
 - £383: XFX RX 5700 XT Triple Dissipation 8GB
 - £155: MSI MPG Z490 GAMING PLUS ATX Motherboard for Intel LGA1200 CPUs
 - £110: Corsair Vengeance Pro RGB 32GB DDR4 3200MHz CL16 2x16GB Dual Channel Memory Kit